 When they need me to listen to them, I split my focus because it doesn’t seem important to me, but I know that little Lego creation means the world to them.

-I have a long way to go and loads of improving to do, and I’m so excited to begin becoming better.
-I’m starting my challenge on January 16th and I would be so honored if you would join me!
-My challenge will end on Valentine’s day – which is a special day in our home, marking the day the boys dedicated their lives to Christ.
+I have a long way to go and loads of improving to do.
+I start my challenge on January 16th and I would be so honored if you would join me!
 I’ll be blogging about how my 30 Day Kindness Challenge is going.

 Do you have a relationship you are desperately wanting to improve?
 You can choose anyone you wish.
 It can be your spouse, a parent or in-law, a co-worker, or even a friend.

-If you sign up to participate, you will get one email each day with ideas on how to be kind that day.
-Won’t you join us?
-I would love to hear from all of you on your progress!
-Sign up here – you can pick the date you want to start.
+If you want to participate, I would love to hear from all of you on your progress!
 Let’s make 2017 a year of kindness!

-This program is based on the book The Kindness Challenge: Thirty Days to Improve Any Relationship.
-If you would like your own copy, click here:
+Since this program is based on the book (aff link) The Kindness Challenge: Thirty Days to Improve Any Relationship, you might like your own copy – click here: